 Note – Although this watch case was classed as waterproof when new and all the rubber seals have been replaced, this watch has not been pressure tested and its water resistance is not guaranteed.
 As ever, our standard advice applies: Vintage watches should be kept clean and dry at all times.

 The Strap & Buckle

-A brown alligator watch strap has been fitted with a matching period gold-plated Omega buckle which we feel finishes this watch perfectly.
+The watch is fitted with a brown alligator strap and gold-plated Omega buckle which we feel finishes this watch perfectly.
 However, if a different colour or style of strap is preferred, please let us know and we will do our best to oblige, free of charge.
 We carry Tan, Conker, Dark Brown and Black in stock in plain padded leather, crocodile skin or lizard skin.
 We can also obtain most types and colours from our partners at ‘Watch Obsession’ within 48hrs.
 Please take a look at their wonderful range of straps if you wish here.